husnxjsjsb/Grape-Downy/README.md

 Lesion segmentation model – used to segment disease lesions from the extracted leaf area.

-### 🍃 Leaf Segmentation Models
+## 🍃 Leaf Segmentation Models

-In the leaf segmentation stage, the following five models were trained and compared:
+In the leaf segmentation stage, multiple deep learning architectures were evaluated to ensure accurate leaf boundary extraction and minimal background interference.

-Model	Description
+### Model	Description
-U-Net	Classic encoder–decoder architecture for semantic segmentation.
+U-Net	Classic encoder–decoder segmentation network.
-HRNet	High-resolution network maintaining spatial precision across stages.
+HRNet	Maintains high-resolution feature maps across all stages.
-PSPNet	Pyramid scene parsing network with global context aggregation.
+PSPNet	Utilizes pyramid pooling for global context understanding.
-DeepLabV3+	Encoder–decoder with atrous convolution and spatial pyramid pooling.
+DeepLabV3+	Combines atrous convolution with encoder–decoder design.
-SegFormer	Transformer-based lightweight segmentation model.
+SegFormer	Lightweight transformer-based segmentation model.
+### 🧩 Backbone Variants
+Backbone	       Description
+EfficientNetB0	  Balanced accuracy and efficiency through compound scaling.
+MobileNetV4	     Optimized lightweight model for mobile and edge inference.
+MobileNetV3	      Incorporates SE attention and inverted residuals for better feature reuse.
+MobileNetV2	      Efficient representation via depthwise separable convolutions.
+StarNet	          Custom multi-scale fusion backbone for agricultural imagery.
+Sim_MobileNetV3	     Simplified variant for faster convergence and smaller size.

-These models aim to achieve precise extraction of grape leaf contours and reduce background interference for subsequent lesion segmentation.
+These models aim to achieve precise segmentation of grape leaf contours and robust generalization under complex lighting and background conditions.
 ### 🍇 Lesion Segmentation Models

-In the lesion segmentation stage, we built upon DeepLabV3+ as the baseline framework and explored multiple backbone networks to enhance feature extraction efficiency and lightweight design.
+In the lesion segmentation stage, we built upon UNet as the baseline framework and designed an improved backbone network to enhance feature representation and model generalization.
+Specifically, EfficientNet was selected as the encoder to achieve a better balance between accuracy and computational efficiency.

+To further improve fine-grained lesion segmentation, additional experiments were conducted with classical CNN architectures:

-Backbone Variants
+### Backbone	Notes
 Backbone	       Description
-EfficientNetB0	Balanced network scaling with high efficiency.
-MobileNetV4	Lightweight convolutional network optimized for mobile inference.
-MobileNetV3	Combines inverted residuals with SE attention for better performance.
-MobileNetV2	Efficient depthwise separable convolutions for compact representation.
-StarNet	Custom backbone emphasizing multi-scale feature fusion.
-Sim_MobileNetV3	Simplified MobileNetV3 variant optimized for fast convergence.
-🔬 Additional Backbone Extensions

-To further improve fine-grained lesion segmentation, additional experiments were conducted with classical CNN architectures:

-Backbone	Notes
 EfficientNetB0	      Used as baseline for comparison.
 VGG	       Deep hierarchical structure emphasizing low-level detail extraction.
 ResNet / ResNetRS50	    Residual learning to stabilize deeper network training.
 MobileNetV3	        Lightweight and suitable for real-time inference.
 MobileNetV2	       Efficient and low-parameter baseline model.

 These backbone variants were integrated with optimized convolution modules, focusing on feature sparsity, cross-layer fusion, and channel attention refinement to achieve higher lesion boundary precision and robust generalization in complex field environments.